 Our cruise included a White Night where everyone donned white for dinner and partied at a White Party disco into the early hours.
 Another night there was a Silent Disco and I feel like such a bore saying I missed both, but a cup of tea and an early night suited me better after all the sightseeing in Turkey and Greece!

 Costa Venezia is the most memorable cruise ship I’ve ever sailed on because of its truly Italian personality.
 If you’re a foodie, I think you’ll love the wide range of cuisine on board – 13 restaurants is more than enough for a different venue every evening.
 The Italian coffee, pizza, cannoli and cocktails were absolute highlights of my cruising experience.
 And I absolutely loved this itinerary for a taste of Greece and Turkey.
-Stay tuned to find out more about what I did in each destination.

 Discover more about the Comfort Plus cruising package, plus the best-selling itinerary I experienced via the Costa Cruises website.